rwieruch/blog_robinwieruch_content/blog/react-table-fixed-column/index.md

 };
 ```

-We fixed the columns to the left side.
-You can fix columns the same way to the right side as well.
-What's missing is giving the Cell components a `pinLeft` (or `pinRight`) prop to signalize them to stick to the side:
+The columns are fixed to the left side.
+You can fix columns in the same way to the right side as well.
+What is now needed is to give the Cell components a `pinLeft` (or `pinRight`) prop to indicate that they can be stuck to the side:

 ```javascript{5,10-11,20-21}
 const App = () => {